Louis Ignarro

 He is the founder of the Nitric Oxide Society, and founder and editor-in-chief of Nitric Oxide Biology and Chemistry.
 Ignarro holds a B.S. in pharmacy, Columbia University, 1962, and a Ph.D. in pharmacology, University of Minnesota, School of Medicine, 1966.
 He also received a postdoctoral fellowship in chemical pharmacology from National Institutes of Health in 1968.
 He is a member of the scientific committee of Nicox, a French pharmaceutical company, a member of the Board of Directors of Antibe Therapeutics, a Canadian drug discovery company, a member of the Board of Directors of Operation USA, a non-profit organization, and is past member of the Nutritional Advisory Board for Herbalife, a multi-level marketing company.

 Personal life

 Louis J. Ignarro was born in 1941 in Brooklyn, New York.
 His parents were Italian immigrants and his father was a carpenter in Torre del Greco, near Naples.
-Ignarro grew up in Long Beach, NY, which is a suburb of New York City, NY on the south shore of Long Island, NY.
+Ignarro grew up in Long Beach, New York, which is a suburb of New York City on the south shore of Long Island.
 Ignarro received his first chemistry set as a gift at the age of 8.

-Ignarro is married to anesthesiologist Dr. Sharon Ignarro and lives in Beverly Hills, CA. He is an avid cyclist and marathoner, having completed 13 marathons.
+Ignarro is married to anesthesiologist Dr. Sharon Ignarro and lives in Beverly Hills, California.
+He is an avid cyclist and marathoner, having completed 13 marathons.
 Ignarro has published multiple books for lay audiences about health and wellness focusing on the benefits of increasing nitric oxide production.
 He is a frequent public speaker on these and related topics.